 Although it's not difficult to make your own travel arrangements for a Char Dham yatra, there are plenty of Char Dham packages available as well.
+Two options are:

-- Government operated Garhwal Mandal Vikas Nigam organizes package tours by bus every year from May to November.
+- Government-operated Garhwal Mandal Vikas Nigam organizes package tours by bus every year from May to November.
 There are plenty of options from seeing only one temple to all four temples.
 It's possible to include the Valley of Flowers and Hemkund Sahib too.
 Most tours depart from Rishikesh but some leave from Delhi, depending on the itinerary.
 The shortest tour is four nights.
 Tours are priced from around 10,000 rupees per person.
 Some have shared accommodations and bathroom.